 Associate Professor Jay Amin spoke about his research on a Zoom webinar on Tuesday 1st December.
-The recording of the event will soon be available on our YouTube channel here.
+The recording of the event is available on our YouTube channel here.

 Two newly published research studies, led by Dr Jay Amin from the University of Southampton and supported by the Lewy Body Society and Alzheimer’s Research UK, have offered fresh evidence on what happens to the immune system when a person is living with Lewy body dementia.